 After the completion of authentication and authorization with the NSC, the CAPIF core function needs to help the NSC to discover the address of the MnS producer so that the NSC can request for MnS consumption via the MnS producer.
-In order to provide the discovery service to the NSC, the MnS data that contains the address of the MnS producer needs to be pulished to the CAPIF core function.
+In order to provide the discovery service to the NSC, the MnS data that contains the address of the MnS producer needs to be published to the CAPIF core function.

 The mnsAddress of MnsInfo within CAPIF-1/1e can be extended as below: